7. Travel preparation

 The health and safety of staff travelling on government business is paramount.

-In addition to the guidelines that apply to inter-state travel, when travelling overseas, travellers have an obligation to seek advice in relation to any risks that might arise at the destination.
+When travelling overseas, travellers must seek advice in relation to any risks that might arise at the destination.

 Threats to personal security, including violent and petty crime, are common in many countries.
-Prior to departure, DFAT country-specific travel advice should be consulted.
+Prior to departure, Department of Foreign Affairs and Trade (DFAT) country-specific travel advice must be consulted.

 Things to look for include:

-Staff are advised to read and register with Smart Traveller on the DFAT websiteExternal Link .
+Staff are advised to read and register with Smartraveller on the DFAT .

 Travel to countries and areas identified as ‘Do not travel’ or ‘Reconsider your need to travel’ locations by DFAT must only be approved after careful consideration of the risks involved.
 Travel approvers must consider whether:

-• the same result can be achieved through a tele- or video-conference
+- the same result can be achieved through a teleconference or video-conference

-When travelling on government business, travellers must meet the requirements of the Victorian Government’s information security policies and standardsExternal Link .
+When travelling on government business, travellers must meet the department’s requirements on information security.

-If schools elect to use the TMSC, its contact card (including after-hours service details) and travel insurance emergency number must always be on-hand.
-A copy can be downloaded from the VGPB websiteExternal Link .
+If schools elect to use CTM, its contact details (including after-hours service details) and travel insurance emergency number must always be on hand.
+These details can be found on the Buying for Victoria .

 7.4 Duty of care